stuffed pepper casserole close-up

 • Bake uncovered at the end – This helps reduce moisture and gives a slight crisp on top.

-ll the way?
+Want to go one-pan all the way?
 Use a cast iron skillet to cook and bake your casserole in the same dish.
 Easy cleanup, maximum flavor.

 Make-ahead and freezer tips for family meal planning